USF Libraries — Tampa campus

 Email and Chat

-Please feel free to contact us through email, or chat for additional forms of reference assistance.
+Please feel free to contact Tampa campus email & chat, St. Petersburg campus email, & contact form, or Sarasota/Manatee campus email for additional forms of assistance.

-To avoid delays in service that occur during peak service periods or to receive individual assistance with extensive research projects, patrons with disabilities are encouraged to make appointments with a reference librarian by calling the Library Services Desk at 813-974-2729, or by completing the Research Consultation Request Form »
+To avoid delays in service that occur during peak service periods or to receive individual assistance with extensive research projects, patrons with disabilities are encouraged to make appointments with a reference librarian by calling the Library Services Desks at the numbers above, or by completing a Research Consultation Request Form Below:

 ADA Resources at USF